BountyHeart

 What I did

-• Designed 7 tutorial stages to teach the player.
+Designed seven tutorial stages to teach the player the game.

 Experience

-• First project working as a designer on a team larger than 5 members.
+First project working as a designer on a team larger than five members.

-• As the design lead this forced myself to examine our progress and determine what would be out of scope and adjust accordingly.
+As the design lead this forced me to assess our progress and determine what would be out of scope and adjust accordingly.

 Tutorial

-• While a playable prototype of the game was complete when I joined the team, there was no tutorial to speak of, our project director Larry Wu had to verbally explain the functions of the game
+When a playable prototype of the game was complete it lacked a tutorial, our project director Larry Wu had to verbally explain the functions of the game

-• Because I had previous experience with usability from another project, I became the designer in charge of the tutorial alongside my responsibilities as lead designer.
+I became the designer in charge of the tutorial alongside my responsibilities as lead designer because of my prior experience with usability.

 Version 1